Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 Investigating the Motorcycle Accident and Reviewing the Personal Injury Protection

-You don’t listen to your friends as they will tell you that they know of someone who did not get hurt and they recovered $25,0000.
-While I wish that were the case, it is not.
+You don’t listen to your friends as they will tell you that they know of someone who did not get hurt and he/she recovered $25,0000.
+While I wish that were the case, it most likely is not.
 Insurance companies fight before they just hand over money to an injured person.
 Also, you don’t try to use standard formulas like three times your medical expenses.
 Those formulas existed in the past and are no longer used by insurance carriers.
-These ways will take you down the wrong road and you may end up in a lawsuit because of false expectations.
+These assumptions will take you down the wrong road and you may end up in a lawsuit because of false expectations.

 I see many attorneys act like realtors when they first speak to a potential client and promise that the world to sign up the case.
 Realtors, to obtain a house listing, have no problem using the figures you want to believe your house is worth only to tell you six months later, “Sorry I was wrong and the market changed.”
 I won’t do that.
 I am not going to promise you the moon and let you get your hopes up only to change my story once the first low offer comes in from the insurance carrier.